What We Do

 Current Land Trust projects will permanently conserve some of our most beautiful ranch and farm land, as well as some of the county’s prime soil to natural and agricultural use.
-As of early 2018, we have protected over 25,000 acres in Santa Barbara County.
+As of 2018, we have protected over 27,000 acres in Santa Barbara County.

 Conservation agreements with private landowners will protect high priority wildlife corridors, watersheds and scenic resources on private ranches and farms, including regionally rare Blue and Valley oak woodland, with creeks and ponds that sustain rare and endangered plants and animals.